edgedb/easy-edgedb/chapter1/index.md

 fill_expr>
 ```

 The CLI is essentially saying: "There might be `NPC` objects in the database already.
-But now they all need to have a `name` property, which wasn't required before.
+But now they all need to have a property called `name`, which wasn't required before.
 How should I decide what `name` to give them?"

 Fortunately, the expression here is pretty simple: let's just give them all an empty string.
 Type `''` and hit enter, and the CLI will now be happy with the migration.
 Don't forget to complete the migration with `edgedb migration`, and we are done!